GrayACL/simple_ball_landmarking/README.md

 ## AI Usage Disclaimer

 Model design, dataset annotation, and evaluation methodology are my own work.
-Implementation was built with heavy AI assistance, but happy to discuss architecture in further detail upon request.
+Model code was built with AI assistance, but happy to discuss architecture in further detail upon request.